codenvibes/alx-portfolio_project/research & project approval (part 2)/README.md

 ## What’s the Minimum Viable Product (MVP)?
 > ### “A minimum viable product has just enough core features to effectively deploy the product, and no more.” – Wikipedia

+Now that the team and the challenge are well defined, it is time to create a specification for the first version of your software.
+This is important because it is an opportunity to get the scope of the project right.
+If a project is too small in scope, it does not serve as an opportunity to expand your technical understanding, or present as impressive.
+When a project is too large in scope, the project will likely be incomplete by the end of the 2 weeks.

 <br>

 ## Some things to think about